Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 • Robust Patch Management: Timely updates close known vulnerabilities that ransomware groups frequently exploit.

 • Employee Empowerment: Phishing remains the most common entry point.
-Regular training, simulated attacks, and clear reporting channels turn staff from potential weak links into valuable defenders.
+Regular training and simulated attacks turn staff from potential weak links into valuable defenders.

 The Role of Skilled Professionals